vegas

 alpha<0

-causes adaptation to the unmodified training data (usually not a good idea). - ninc (int or array or None) – The number of increments in the new
+causes adaptation to the unmodified training data (usually not a good idea).ninc (int or array or None) – The number of increments in the new grid is

 ninc[d]